rln71/AZ-400-Designing-and-Implementing-Microsoft-DevOps-solutions/Documentos/lab10b/lab10b.md

 #### Prepare an Azure subscription

 - Identify an existing Azure subscription or create a new one.

 - Verify that you have a Microsoft account or an Azure AD account with the Owner role in the Azure subscription.
 For details, refer to [List Azure role assignments using the Azure portal](https://docs.microsoft.com/en-us/azure/role-based-access-control/role-assignments-list-portal).

+  <mark>En el [Lab 07](../lab07/lab07.md) explico como asignar el role de Owner a mi cuenta</mark>.

 ### Exercise 1: Create a release dashboard